Table of Contents

 Pathogenesis of Bulimia Nervosa

 Patients often show distinct self-insecurity and a high need for appreciation.
-They are affectively instable and have problems in coping with inner tensions.
+They are affectively unstable and have problems in coping with their inner tensions.
 Thus, condescending statements concerning body weight or body shape can be the cause for separation situations.

 Also, the lack of impulse control is an important factor in the development of bulimia nervosa.
 The defense style of bulimics can be described as dramatic-impulsive.

-Traumatic experiences (e.g. sexual abuse) can also influence pathogenesis of bulimia.
+Traumatic experiences (e.g., sexual abuse) can also influence the pathogenesis of bulimia.

 Symptoms of Bulimia Nervosa

-Characteristic symptoms for bulimia nervosa are recurring ravenous hunger attacks along with the intake of large amounts of high-caloric food, which, following the intake, are removed from the body via counter-regulatory measures (self induced vomiting, laxatives, diuretics, thyroid gland preparation) to avoid the thickening effect.
-After an eating attack, shame and feelings of guilt rise.
+The characteristic symptoms for bulimia nervosa are recurring ravenous hunger attacks along with the intake of large amounts of high-calorie foods, which, following the intake, are then expelled from the body via counter-regulatory measures (self-induced vomiting, laxatives, diuretics, thyroid gland preparation) to avoid the effect of gaining weight.
+After an eating attack, shame and feelings of guilt arise.

-In contrast to anorexics, the patients mostly are of normal weight (sometimes slightly overweight) and do not suffer from a body image disorder, but exhibit high psychological strain.
+In contrast to anorexics, bulimic patients mostly are of normal weight (sometimes slightly overweight) and do not suffer from a body image disorder; however, they exhibit high psychological strain.
 They (mostly) are conscious of their disturbed eating behavior and are ashamed of it, which is why they try to hide it.
 Simultaneously, they suffer from constant fear of weight gain, whereas their weight does not constantly decrease (like at anorexia), but remains relatively stable (fluctuations of +/- 5 kg are possible).

-While vomiting is aelf-induced at the beginning of the disease, reflectory vomiting can develop in the course of the disease.
+While vomiting is self-induced at the beginning of the disease, reflectory vomiting can develop as the condition progresses.

-80 % of the patients show psychic comorbidities like e.g. depressive upset, fear, and suicidality.
+80 % of the patients show psychological comorbidities, e.g., depressive upset, fear and suicidal inclinations.

 Diagnostics of Bulimia Nervosa

-Often, the only difference between bulimia and anorexia is the criteria of underweight, which is mostly not present at bulimics.
+Often, the only difference between bulimia and anorexia is whether or not a patient is underweight, which is unusual for most bulimics.

-According to ICD-10, the following criteria have to be present to diagnose bulimia: eating attacks, pathological fear of becoming overweight, constant preoccupation with greed for food, and avoidance of thickening effects of food via vomiting, medicament abuse (laxatives, diuretics, thyroid preparation), or occasional fastening.
+According to ICD-10, the following criteria have to be present to diagnose bulimia: eating attacks, pathological fear of becoming overweight, constant preoccupation with appetite and avoiding weight gain via vomiting, medicament abuse (laxatives, diuretics, thyroid preparation) or occasional fastening.
 Often, anorexia nervosa can also be found when investigating the medical history of the patients.

 In addition to the diagnosis, extensive anamnesis has to be performed and a physical examination has to be conducted.